fabiensanglard/libRealSpace/README.md

 ## Goal

-The long term goal is to be able to play Strike Commander with a Virtual Reality Headset (Oculus Rift), providing:
+The long term goal is to be able to play Strike Commander with a Virtual Reality Headset (Oculus Rift)
-- Virtual Reality cockpit implementation
-- 6DOF head tracking for immersive flight experience
-- VR-optimized user interface elements
-- Hand tracking for cockpit interaction

 ## Dependencies